YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The transplant also goes through a normal shedding phase later.
 Many transplanted hairs shed while the follicle remains in the scalp.
 Early appearance is therefore not a reliable final judgment of growth, density, or survival.

-What signs are not normal after grafts should be secure?
+Warning signs after grafts should be secure

 By the time grafts should be more secure, the scalp should usually be moving toward calmer healing.
 Mild redness, light itching, and crusting can still happen, but the direction should be improving rather than getting worse.